jsanchez98/Geonotes-front/README.md

 # Geonotes-front
-Geonotes is geolocation-enabled web app for taking notes.
+Geonotes is a geolocation-enabled web app for taking notes.

 ## Project setup
 ```